St Edmund's College, Cambridge: Modern Expansion

-The College Orchard is south of the Sporting Grounds, and consists of a small lawn with 5 apple trees, outdoor seating, and a barbecue pit for students.

-White Cottage is a modest 18th-century brick farmhouse which pre-dates the college buildings on the site and is painted white, situated adjacent to Mount Pleasant Halls against which it appears an incongruous survival.
-White Cottage was the first home of the Von Hugel Institute, a Catholic Institute for Critical Enquiry working in the fields of Christianity and society.
+White Cottage is a modest 18th-century brick farmhouse which pre-dates the rest of the college.
+It was the first home of the Von Hügel Institute, a Catholic Institute for Critical Enquiry working in the fields of Christianity and society.
 The Institute was founded in 1987 to preserve the Roman Catholic legacy of the College when control of the College itself was ceded to its autonomous Governing Body in 1985 in order to achieve university collegiate status.

 Bene't House is a detached Edwardian house, south-east of the Norfolk Old Wing.
-Named after St Benedict of Nursia (c.480 - 547 AD), it was converted from student accommodation into a residence for the master using donated funds originally intended for the enhancement of the student experience.
+Named after St Benedict of Nursia (c.
+480 - 547 AD), it was converted from student accommodation into a residence for the master using donated funds originally intended for the enhancement of the student experience.

+Large-scale expansions have been proposed to increase accommodation and construct a new porter's lodge but have not yet been actualised.